Sustainability

 Support for areas affected by the Great East Japan Earthquake

-To support the areas affected by the Great East Japan Earthquake, the Teijin Group has extended support of over 500 million yen in total, including monetary donations; blankets, masks and other relief goods; and free provision of home healthcare equipment such as oxygen cylinders and oxygen concentrators.
+To support the areas affected by the Great East Japan Earthquake, the Teijin Group has extended support of more over 500 million yen in total, including monetary donations; blankets, masks and other relief goods; and free provision of home healthcare equipment such as oxygen cylinders and oxygen concentrators.

 "Minna no Ie" (Home-for-All) in Iwanuma City

 In addition, we are also engaged in ongoing reconstruction support through our business activities.
 In 2013, the IT Business Group's Infocom Corporation opened a multipurpose facility "Minna no Ie" (Home-for-All) in Iwanuma City, Miyagi Prefecture.
 From this facility, Infocom is providing reconstruction support for agriculture utilizing IT and creating businesses to support ongoing reconstruction.
-In FY2021, we supported direct sales by farmers impacted by the disaster and worked to develop "sixth industry" products using produce grown directly by farmers.
+We supported direct sales by farmers impacted by the disaster and worked to develop "sixth industry" products using produce grown directly by farmers.

-Examples of support for areas affected by Natural Disasters
+Examples of support for areas affected by natural disasters

 The Teijin Group makes donations and provides products free of charge with the aim of helping people and communities recover from natural disasters.